microgravitas/hopcroft-karp/README.md

 ## Variants

-The crate exposes further methods geared twoards specific use-cases.
+The crate exposes further methods geared towards specific use-cases.
 If only the size of the matching is needed, `hopcroft_karp::matching_size` avoids constructing the solution matching.
 If only a matching above a certain size is needed, `hopcroft_karp::bounded_matching` returns a result as soon as the matching size lies above the provided bound.

 These variants come in all possible combinations, e.g. `hopcroft_karp::bounded_matching_mapped_size` returns the size of